Crafts to inspire curiosity about the past, the present and human expression.

 Culture Craft in Depth

 Introduction to world history through arts and crafts.
 This class includes an academic aspect, including timelines and information about each culture .
-Created with homeschooling or as a addition to existing curriculums in mind to add a hands on, arts based, dimension to world history and social studies.
+Created with homeschooling or as a addition to an existing curriculum in mind to add a hands on, arts based, dimension to world history and social studies.

 Examples of Projects